Lombiq/Helpful-Extensions/Readme.md

     .WithSettings(new StrictSecuritySettings { Enabled = true }));
 ```

 You can also enable it by going to the content type editor on the admin side and checking the _Strict Securable_ checkbox.

-> ⚠ Make sure to enable Securable, otherwise it will require a permission that doesn't exist and your content type will be inaccessible.

 ## Contributing and support